Charles Gould Morton: Early life

 Charles Gould Morton was born on January 15, 1861, to Allen and Mary Morton in Cumberland, Maine.
-He attended the United States Military Academy (USMA) at West Point, New York, and graduated with the class of 1883.
-Several of his fellow classmates would go on to become general officers in their careers, such as Charles W. Kennedy, George H. Cameron, Harry C. Hale, George W. Read, John W. Heard, Ira A. Haynes, Samson L. Faison, William C. Langfitt, Robert D. Walsh, Omar Bundy, Tyree R. Rivers, John W. Ruckman, Isaac Littell and Clarence R. Edwards.
+He attended the United States Military Academy (USMA) at West Point, New York, and graduated in June 1883 with the class of 1883.
+Several of his classmates would go on to become general officers in their careers, such as Chase W. Kennedy, George H. Cameron, Harry C. Hale, George W. Read, John W. Heard, Ira A. Haynes, Samson L. Faison, William C. Langfitt, Robert D. Walsh, Omar Bundy, Tyree R. Rivers, John W. Ruckman, Isaac Littell and Clarence R. Edwards.

 Military career

 Morton accepted a commission as an infantry officer and served on the frontier until 1888.
-From 1889 to 1890, Morton was a Professor of Military Science at the Florida Agricultural College.
+From 1889 to 1890, Morton was a professor of Military Science at the Florida Agricultural College.

 For most of his military career, Morton served with the 6th Infantry Regiment.
 Morton served with the regiment in the Philippines from January 1900 to June 1902 and August 1905 to June 1907.
 He graduated from the United States Army War College in June 1905.

 During World War I, he commanded the 29th Division.

 Morton then commanded the Ninth Corps Area, which had its headquarters at the Presidio of San Francisco.
 He retired on January 15, 1925, upon reaching the mandatory retirement age of 64.